zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-cert/managing-and-monitoring-autonomous-database/managing-and-monitoring-autonomous-database.md

 3. Specify a password of choice for the wallet.
 You will need this password when connecting to the database via SQL Developer later.

-## Task 2: Connect SQL Developer to Instance using Wallet
+Now we will connect SQL Developer to Instance using Wallet.

 4. Open SQL Developer, and select New Connection.